 As a teenager and young adult, she underwent several reconstructive surgeries in Sokoto and started to accept what happened to her.

 In parallel, she learned Hausa language and got her first job at the very hospital before completing a degree in health record management.

-Mulikat has dedicated her life to work with other noma survivors and she insists in sharing a message of hope: There is ability in disability, and thanks to more awareness, noma can be eradicated.
+Mulikat has dedicated her life to working with other noma survivors and she insists in sharing a message of hope: There is ability in disability, and thanks to more awareness, noma can be eradicated.

-Thanks to the relentless efforts of his father and grandmother Fidel survived Noma in 1994 thanks to a campaign led by the Swiss organisation Sentinelles.
+Thanks to the relentless efforts of his father and grandmother, Fidel survived noma in 1994 thanks to a campaign led by the Swiss organisation Sentinelles.
 With the help of a doctor in Ouahigouya, north of Burkina Faso, Fidel could be stabilised and later send to Geneva, Switzerland, for reconstruction operation on his face.

 The right side of his face was reconstructed and muscle tissues from his back has been used to reconstruct the face.

 As a child and teenager, Fidel had a total of 27 operations.
 It took Fidel years and psychotherapeutic sessions to accept his appearances.
 Only around 2014 he started to accept that he has to live with it.